-Nederland QB Cunningham leads with toughness, attitude - Port Arthur News
+Nederland QB Rene Cunningham's strength shines through uncommon leadership - Port Arthur News

 NEDERLAND — Nederland senior quarterback Rene Cunningham is a player any coach would want on their team.

-In the Bulldogs’ first two district games, the former receiver/defensive back showed why he was the coaches’ pick to lead the team in the 2020 season.
+In the Bulldogs’ first two district games, the former receiver/defensive back showed why he is the coaches’ pick to lead the team in 2020.

 Against rival Port Neches-Groves, Cunningham sprained his ankle, missing the remainder of the first half.
 While the offense stayed on the on the field, the quarterback was on the sideline getting his ankle tapped.